-ORCIP is an hybrid testbed that combines the realism of physical testing with the scalability and flexibility of simulations.
+ORCIP is an hybrid testbed that combines the realism interesting speech topics for college students of physical testing with the scalability and flexibility of simulations.
 The hybrid testbed will be a set of radio heads deployed within the University of Aveiro Campus and connected through optical fibre to a central location where all the processing and interfacing is performed.
 The use of the appropriate interfaces allows the reconfiguration for heterogeneous wireless and optical physical test beds with multiple protocol stacks for next generation physical technologies.
 The testbed will also allow the plugging of various simulator types, providing a parallel distributed multi-tool simulation framework.

 ORCIP differs from existing testbeds both in scope and approach.
 Its main objective is to provide researchers and industry with a platform infrastructure, which allows testing and evaluation in an integrated (realistic) way: taking into account every layer from physical devices to applications.
 The testbed will include the interfacing for existing systems, as well as a framework to develop novel algorithms and hardware for future developments.
 This allows developers to characterize solutions based on existing systems and researchers to evaluate novel proposals at the algorithmic or protocol level for future systems.

 The integration of the physical testbed with simulators combines the realism of physical testbeds with the scalability of multi-mode simulations.
 Physical prototypes can communicate with simulated layers for repeatable results or obtain real multimedia application traffic for realistic service evaluation.
 The proposed infrastructure will also permit the combination of high bit rate studies with low bit rate ones, where the wireless power transmission combined with protocols that are complementary to the high bit rate communication scenarios, will allow a testbed for future access communication systems.